 There are two major pathways to apply for a United States green card.
-One method, called “adjustment of status,” applies when you’re already in the United States.
-The other method is consular processing, which refers to the process of applying for lawful permanent resident status while located overseas.
+One method, called adjustment of status, applies when you’re already in the United States.
+The other method is consular processing, which refers to the process of applying for lawful permanent resident status while located in your home country.
 The consular process begins with filing a petition with U.S. Citizenship and Immigration Services (USCIS), which then hands it over to the National Visa Center (NVC).
 The NVC completes the green card application process and issues a visa allowing you to travel to the United States and get your green card.

 What Is Consular Processing?